aldercode/hashnode-aldercode/ckp9n70sc0cmw04s166d6cme0.md

 ## Alternatives? ##

 As an aside, I'm aware that WordPress isn't the only solution out there.
 When I get a chance, I'm playing around with plenty of other options too.
-I've had a look at [Webflow](https://webflow.com/), watched some YouTube videos on how to use [Oxygen Builder](https://oxygenbuilder.com/) and started tinkering around with a relative newcomer which looks very promising, and one I'm rather excited to master: [primo](https://primo.so/).
+I've had a look at [Webflow](https://webflow.com/), watched some YouTube videos on how to use [Oxygen Builder](https://oxygenbuilder.com/) and started tinkering around with a relative newcomer which looks very promising, and one I'm rather excited to learn more about: [primo](https://primo.so/).

 However, right now, I need to get these four sites out, sooner rather than later.
 My focus is thus building them right now using the tool with which I'm currently the most comfortable: WordPress.